juergberinger/cmdhelper/README.rst

 -  Setup of logging with the possibility to copy stdout or stderr into the logfile.

+-  Possibility to e-mail log messages upon completion with an option to send the e-mail only if a log message with a severity at or above a trigger level was recorded.

 -  Definition of a set of default options, including options to set verbosity and logging options.